tigrannajaryan/frontend/README.md

 # Introduction
-MadeBeauty source code monorepo.
-This repo contains all source code for all our applications.
+MadeBeauty frontend source code.
+This repo contains all source code for all our mobile applications.

 # Directory Structure

 The repository has the following structure:
 ```
 /mobile  - mobile apps.
-/webapp  - application backend API and admin.
 /website - madebeauty.com public web site.
 ```